WalletScrutiny/WalletScrutinyCom/_posts/2019-10-28-blockstream.md

-Nowhere (description on google play, github readme, website) we were able to find any mentions about verifiability or deterministic builds but as the wallet [is on F-Droid](https://f-droid.org/en/packages/com.greenaddress.greenbits_android_wallet) we expect it to be verifiable.
-All apps on F-Droid have to be verifiable.
+Nowhere (description on google play, github readme, website) we were able to find any mentions about verifiability or deterministic builds but as the wallet [is on F-Droid](https://f-droid.org/en/packages/com.greenaddress.greenbits_android_wallet) we expect it to be fully buildable from open source at least.

 On their GitHub the latest release is 3.2.7 from November, 13, same version as on Google Play.
 So we can try to reproduce the build.